How to get to McCarthy-Kennecott

 Option #1 – Drive: You can drive your own car or rental down the 60 mile gravel road from Chitina.
 This makes the most sense for many folks who are traveling around the state and stopping for 1-4 days in Wrangell-St. Elias.
 Most rental car companies will not cover you to drive this road.
 We recommend High Country Rentals in Anchorage.
 They will let you drive your car into McCarthy, and they are nice folks with competitive rates.

 Option #2 – Fly: Wrangell Mountain Air offers three daily flights from Chitina, at the edge of the park.
 Chitina is a 5 hour drive from Anchorage, 2.5 hours from Valdez and about 6 hours from Fairbanks.
 You can leave your car parked at the airport there.
-They also offer charter flights from Anchorage and other destinations within Alaska.
+They also offer charter flights on whatever schedule works for you from Anchorage and other destinations within Alaska.
 We work very closely with them and highly recommend them for any bush flying needs.

 Option #3 – Bus: The Kennicott Shuttle offers daily van service from Glennallen to McCarthy.
 Their site also has good information about connecting service to and from Anchorage and other destinations.